Firestick Overheating Overview

 Everyone knows that the Firestick uses the power adapter to boot which can be used from an adapter or directly on the TV.
 So, this will create issues when using the adapter due to the light voltage rising too high and will result in your Firestick overheating.

 However, it is highly advisable to use the USB port of the TV instead because it only provides a specific amount of power to the Firestick.
-With this, this will prevent your device from overheating and the issue will be fixed.
+This will prevent your device from overheating and the issue will be fixed.

 YOUR INTERNET ACTIVITY IS BEING WATCHED